AntonLydike/todopush/README.md

  - Get a sticky push notification with everything you've got todo today
  - Edit ToDos
  - Add a time for a special notification
+ - Optional backup DB that gets the changes daily